–Save This Page as a PDF–

 At first Christ did not see them, for they stood at a distance.
 But then He heard their cry as they called out in a loud voice, “Jesus, Master, have pity on us” (Luke 17:12-13)!
 They knew His name because they had heard of the remarkable cure of one of the worst lepers in Galilee (see CnThe First Messianic Miracle: The Healing of a Jewish Leper), not far from their village.
 Nine of them were Jews, but fellow-sympathy in misery had broken down the barriers of racial prejudice.
 Miserably afflicted with this disease, which was itself a living death, they spent their days in hopelessness, waiting for the end to come.
 The Torah requires people with serious skin diseases to separate themselves from the rest of the camp of Isra’el (Leviticus 13:45-46; Num 5:2-4).
 One Samaritan stood up with the others and joined with them in a heart-rending plea for pity.

-When Yeshua saw them, He said: Go show yourselves to the priests (Leviticus 14:2).
+When Yeshua saw them, He confirmed that He was Torah observant, by saying: Go show yourselves to the priests (Leviticus 14:2).
 At that time in the Temple, there were four chambers inside the Court of the Women.
 There was the Chamber of the Woodshed, which stored wood for the Bronze Altar; the Chamber of the Nazirites, where those who have made their vows would fulfill them, and make their offerings (Numbers 6:1-21); the Chamber of the Oil, where oil needed for the lighting of the seven-branched Lampstand, for lighting the four large lamps in the Court of the Women during Sukkot (see GrI Am the Light of the Word), and the Chamber of the Lepers!
 There, the leper was supposed present his sacrifices, shave off all his hair, and undergo a ritual bath for cleansing (Leviticus 14:1-9).
 But the Chamber of the Lepers had never been used.
 Ever.
 Miriam had rebelled against Moshe and had been stricken with leprosy (Numbers 12), but that was before the giving of the Torah.
 And Naaman was cleansed after following Elisha’s instructions (Second Kings 5:14), but he was a Gentile, a Syrian.
 Therefore, it is very telling that Moses had written two long chapters (Leviticus 13 and 14) on cleansing a leper, but year after year, decade after decade, century after century, it stood empty.
 It was waiting for Yeshua to send the priests a cleansed Jewish leper to prove that He was, indeed, the Messiah (see CnThe Healing of a Jewish Leper: The First Messianic Miracle).

 The lepers went in faith even before they had actually experienced the healing.
 As they limped along the road, the dry scales fell from them, the white spots disappeared, a healthy color returned to their flesh, their disfigured limbs were restored, and the thrill of new life flowed through their veins.
 They were cleansed (Luke 17:14).
 Joseph Caiaphas, the high priest of the Sanhedrin, the Temple and the priesthood, led the rejection of the Messiah.
 Now he would have to see the results of this messianic miracle first hand.